AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 Sam: Sweet!
 I stab it in the back.

-*Sam rolls a d6 and a d12 for her enhanced attack and gets a 3 and an 11.
-The Troll has 1 Armor and 2 remaining Grit so 8 Direct Damage is dealt.*
+*Sam rolls a d6 and a d12 for her enhanced attack and gets a 3 and an 10.
+The Troll has 1 Armor and 2 remaining Grit so 7 Direct Damage is dealt.*

+*The Troll rolls its d10 STR and gets a 6, failing to beat the 7 Direct Damage and dropping its STR to d8.*

 GM: Yeah, that’ll do a number on it.
 You wiped out it’s Grit and it does real damage even through its tough skin.

 Sam: My dagger sinks in and I feel it hit something important before I roll away.

-Pete: Okay, as I see Sam go in for a stab I fire at its chest, trying to time the shot to match.
+Pete: Okay, as I see Sam go in for a stab I fire my Great Bow at its chest, trying to time the shot to match.

-*Pete rolls a 7, for 6 Direct Damage after 1 Armor.*
+*Pete rolls a 9, for 8 Direct Damage after 1 Armor.*

 GM: The arrow *thwaps* into its muscly pecs.

-*As the attacks were closely timed, the GM totals of the Direct Damage taken by the troll, 8 + 6 for 14.
-The Troll has a 10 STR, so it immediately takes Critical Damage and 4 overflows.
-The Troll rolls his now 8 STR and fails with a 4, suffering Critical Damage again and dropping to 6 STR.
-It makes a Morale Save, and succeeds with a 5.*
+*The Troll currently only has a d8 STR, so it immediately takes Critical Damage and drops to a d6 STR, although none overflows so doesn't have to make an additional Save.
+As the Troll suffered Critical Damage, it makes a Morale Save to see if it flees.
+It rolls a 4 with its d6 WIL to stay in the fight.*

 GM: You see the Troll stagger from the rapid injuries, but then gathers itself and **ROARS** still very much in the fight!